lawndoc/jaws/README.md

 ![Jaws Logo](resources/jawsLogo.png)

-Jaws is an esoteric programming language that was created for research purposes.
+Jaws is an invisible programming language that was created for antivirus research.
+Since Jaws code is composed entirely of whitespace characters, it can easily coexist with other programming languages to create [polyglot code](https://en.wikipedia.org/wiki/Polyglot_(computing)).
+To read more about Jaws and why it was created, please refer to [my blog post](https://www.palehat.net/jaws-research/) or [my undergrad honor's thesis](https://scholarworks.uni.edu/cgi/viewcontent.cgi?article=1423&context=hpt).

 Tools for developing Jaws programs can be found in the various directories of this repository.

-To read more about Jaws and why it was created, please refer to my blog post or my undergrad honor's thesis.

 ## Install